rickyHong/1Qbit-QEMIST-repl/docs/installation.rst

 ___
 The simplest way to install OpenQEMIST is with pip.

-1. Follow the setup instructions_ for installing the .NET Core SDK and the Microsoft IQ# module.
+``pip install openqemist``

-2. Install OpenQEMIST with ``pip install openqemist``.
+Before using the Microsoft Q# integration, follow the setup instructions_ for installing the .NET Core SDK and the Microsoft IQ# module.

 .. _instructions: https://docs.microsoft.com/en-us/quantum/install-guide/?view=qsharp-preview